 If I’m going to have S’mores I want to eat not drink them, for less cals and minus brain freeze.

-8. 1 that’s less obvious: Starbucks Medicine Ball “Cold Buster”
+8. 1 that’s less obvious: Medicine Ball “Cold Buster” & Medicine Ball Alternative Starbucks

-Starbucks medicine ball tea is one of their most popular hot tea drinks in the Winter but it’s just a blend of hot water, steamed lemonade, one bag of Teavana’s jade citrus mint tea, 1 bag of peach tranquility tea, a packet of honey and peppermint syrup which is a ton of added sugar and where the high sugar content comes from.
+Starbucks medicine ball tea is one of their most popular hot tea drinks in the Winter but it’s not one of the healthiest drinks.
+It’s just a blend of hot water, steamed lemonade, one bag of Teavana’s jade citrus mint tea, 1 bag of peach tranquility tea, a packet of honey and peppermint syrup which is a ton of added sugar and where the high sugar content comes from.

 Starbucks Medicine Ball Tea Calories:

 Best best low calorie, low sugar medicine ball alternative Starbucks: You can get the same health benefits from one bag of Teavana’s jade citrus mint tea, 1 bag of peach tranquility tea, and a packet of fresh lemon and skip the 33g sugar in a grande and over 100 calories!
 This is a great sugar free Starbucks drink for Winter.

 Best Low Sugar Starbucks Drinks & Low Calorie Options

 Keep your favorite Starbucks drink but try these healthier, low cal, low sugar Starbucks drinks options.
 The best Starbucks drinks don’t have to wreck your good intentions.
 These are the best option for cutting fat, sugar and calories.